cpske/ISP/review/review-questions.md

    - Include the web server as part of your application.

-   In the old days, developers packaged web apps in a standard format such as WAR (Java) or WSGI, and deployed them in a web app server such as Tomcat, Glassfish, or Apache Httpd.
+   In the old days, developers packaged web apps in a standard format such as WAR (Java) or WSGI, and deployed the package to a web app server such as Tomcat, Glassfish, or Apache Httpd.
    The web server is a separate application, and usually runs as a daemon (background process).
    Many apps can run in the same server (also called a 'container'), and the containers provide a lot of functionality, such as maintaining access logs,